 Apprentices earn a wage while they learn skills and gain qualifications.
-Learning is provided by a college or other learning providers, and an employer provides a full-time paid job in a real workplace.
+Learning is provided by a learning provider, usually a college.
+The employer provides a full-time paid job in a workplace.

 Instant Expert: Read the government guide on how to Become an apprentice in the UK.